ajmwagar/boa/README.md

 # boa
-🐍 A POC toolkit for Wireless attacks in Python
+:snake: A proof of concept toolkit for wireless penetration testing in Python Edit Add topics

+**For educational purposes only!**

 **I am not responsible for damage or legal trouble you may occur from using boa.**